Anil Deshmukh

-Anil Vasantrao Deshmukh is an Indian politician from the state of Maharashtra.
-He is a senior leader of the Nationalist Congress Party.
+Anil Vasantrao Deshmukh (born 9 May 1950) is an Indian politician from the state of Maharashtra.
+He is a senior leader of the Nationalist Congress Party (Sharadchandra Pawar).
 Deshmukh served as the Minister for Home Affairs in Government of Maharashtra between 2019 and 2021.

-Deshmukh resigned in 2021 as the Home Minister of Maharashtra due to allegations of extortion and laundering charges and is currently in judicial custody.
+Deshmukh resigned in 2021 as the Home Minister of Maharashtra due to allegations of money laundering and other charges by Param Bir Singh.
+He was arrested by ED and was kept in custody for 1 year before being released by a court order.